pauleveritt/pauleveritt.github.io/src/productive/ui/start_vc/index.rst

 #.
 What is the visual indicator on a project tool's file when it has
    a major Python error in it?

+#.
+When installing a Python package via Project Interpreter preferences,
+   can you simultaneously record it in the ``requirements.txt``?